gregdan3/mun.la/pages/lipu/use-english.md

 <!-- tocstop -->

-## Explainer
+## Motivation

-###

 The Toki Pona community has essentially solved the beginning stage of learning.
-There are tons of resources, regular opportunities to practice translation, and many spaces to ask questions!
-There will always be room to do better, but the size of the community speaks for itself- if somebody wants to become conversational in toki pona, they won't have any trouble achieving that.
+There are tons of resources, regular opportunities to practice translation and conversation, and many spaces to ask questions!
+There will always be room to do better, but the size of the community speaks for itself- if somebody wants to become conversational in Toki Pona, they won't have any trouble finding resources or communities to achieve that.

-However, there is a persistent gap in the learning process for anyone wanting to be more than just conversational in toki pona.
-Outside of a few specific spaces, or the direct vicinity of already skilled speakers, there are very few opportunities to listen to or speak toki pona above a conversational level.
-Having observed the community for over three years and done event running in the community for over two years, I'd describe the causes like so:
+However, there is a persistent gap in the learning process for anyone wanting to be more than conversational in toki pona.
+Outside of a few specific spaces or the vicinity of already skilled speakers, there are very few opportunities to listen to or speak toki pona above a conversational level.
+Having observed the community for over three years and run events for over two years, I'd describe the causes like so:

 - **Communities and languages are not conversations.** A community is a space where conversation takes place, and languages are mediums of conversation.
 You can learn all of the basics of toki pona with a list of words, grammar rules, and lots of sentences to practice on- but you need conversations, something to talk about, to really get good!
-- **Most members of the community are learners**, making it hard to find somebody to talk to above that basic level of conversational.
-You can get through this barrier without that help- that has to be true, because toki pona didn't exist before 2001!
-But this creates another problem:
+- **Most members of the community are learners.** This makes it hard to find somebody to talk to above that basic level of conversational.
+You can become skilled without that help- that has to be true, because toki pona didn't exist before 2001!
+But having so many learners creates another problem:
 - **Most members of the community speak English**, so there is massive pressure to fall back on English for understanding- especially among learners.
-In spaces where English is allowed, universally end up speaking almost entirely English- it often doesn't matter if toki pona is encouraged, but not required in this space[^mapona].
+Any space that allows English but doesn't create a space or time for Toki Pona will end up speaking almost entirely English.
+Even spaces where Toki Pona is heavily encouraged can experience this because of how much easier it is to speak English.
+- **New spaces make great conversation, but lose momentum.** The most common strategy for creating a dedicated space for Toki Pona is to create channels for it in Discord.
+New channels usually get a burst of initial excitement, but then go quiet as nobody checks them anymore.
+There are many reasons why this happens, but the most important is that persistent and interested audience- and getting that audience is hard.
 - **Events make great conversation, but are hard.** Collectively, we lack experience _and_ have high expectations for ourselves and the events we run.
   Despite that, many of us have never run an event before and don't know where to start.
 Often, we assume that every event should run like a perfectly tuned [Rube Goldberg machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine), running flawlessly from start to finish with something captivating happening at every moment.
 We want every event to be [suno pi toki pona]{.tp}, but that isn't realistic.
 - **Nobody wants to be excluded!** If you make a space or event which only allows Toki Pona, a lot of people will simply never join.
 There are tons of reasons for this, but most boil down to feeling unable to participate, such as